 Mickey Mouse, Minnie Mouse and their friends kick off the holiday season during the annual parade and festival on the famed Magnificent Mile shopping district.
 More than one million lights on 200 trees are lit during the event that also includes live performances.
 As part of Lights Festival Lane on the Plaza (401 N. Michigan Ave.), there are a number of additional performances that are family friendly.
-Look also for special deals on hotel rates, shopping, and food and drink.
-The festival, which happens in mid-November, culminates in a fireworks show over the Chicago River at 6:55 p.m.
+Look also for special deals on hotel rates, shopping and food and drink.
+The festival, which happens in mid-November, culminates in a fireworks show over the Chicago River.

 Memorial Day Parade

 One of the largest Memorial Day parades in the country, Chicago has honored U.S. fallen soldiers with a parade along the streets of the city since 1870.
 The parade is currently held along State Street downtown the Saturday before Memorial Day.
 A wreath laying ceremony begins at 11:00 a.m., followed by the parade at noon, on Saturday, May 25, 2019.

-Chicago has a large and growing Mexican population (currently only Los Angeles has a larger Mexican-American population in the U.S.), and it celebrates that culture each year in September with the Mexican Independence Day Parade along Columbus Drive.
+Chicago has a large and growing Mexican population (currently only Los Angeles has a larger Mexican-American population in the U.S.), and it celebrates that culture each year—as well as independence from Spain in 1810—in September with the Mexican Independence Day Parade along Columbus Drive.
+Members of the community, schools, businesses and corporate friends have lively floats and you can hear Mexican music during this festive celebration.

 St. Patrick's Day Parade